 It’s 1982 and no one doubts that undisputed middleweight champion Marvelous Marvin Hagler is the best active boxer on the planet, pound-for-pound.
-While Aaron Pryor, Michael Spinks, and Larry Holmes are also in the running, the only fighter viewed as being a clear threat to Hagler’s status, Sugar Ray Leonard, has retired.
+While Aaron Pryor, Michael Spinks, and Larry Holmes are also in the running, the only fellow candidate for such high regard who could be viewed as a threat to Hagler, Sugar Ray Leonard, has retired.
 What a sad situation: you’re the best and everyone knows it, but you have no one to challenge you, no one to help you demonstrate your prowess, and most importantly, no one to help you earn the kind of paycheck your talents should command.

 Instead, Hagler was left to deal with the dregs of a not particularly strong middleweight division.
 A proposed superfight with Thomas “Hit Man” Hearns had fallen through earlier in the year, and while Marvin was the only unified champion in the sport, meaning he held titles from both the World Boxing Council and the World Boxing Association, that also meant he had to pay attention to the edicts of both bogus organizations if he wanted to hold onto the belts.

 Hagler had already exhibited his vast superiority over Fulgencio Obelmejias in January of 1981, battering the Venezuelan into a helpless heap in eight one-sided rounds in his first title defense.
 No one knew what Obelmejias had done to regain status as the mandatory challenger for the title, but he had done just that and thus he deserved a rematch with Marvelous Marvin.
 Or so decreed the WBA.